San Diego–Tijuana: History

 The Kumeyaay, referred to as Diegueño by the Spanish, are the original inhabitants of San Diego County and northern Baja California.
 The Kumeyaay lived in this region for over 10,000 years as hunter-gatherers and horticulturists.
 The boundaries of the Kumeyaay lands once extended from the Pacific Ocean, south to Ensenada, Baja California, east into the Imperial Valley and north to Warner Springs.
-The Payomkawichum, or the Luiseño, also had a presence in modern-day North County San Diego.
+The Luiseño, or Payómkawichum, also had a presence in modern-day North County San Diego.

 Western exploration of the Californias dates back to the 16th century when in 1535 Hernán Cortés first visited the Baja California Peninsula in his search for Calafia.
 Subsequent exploration in 1542 by Juan Rodríguez Cabrillo brought the western explorers to what is now the California-Baja California region.
 Cabrillo first named San Diego, San Miguel.